The committee machine: Computational to statistical gaps in learning a two-layers neural network: Structure of the proof of Theorem

 We denote this (unique) solution $R(t,\epsilon) = (rt + \epsilon_1, \int_0^t q(v,\epsilon;r)dv + \epsilon_2)$.
 It is possible to check that this ODE satisfies the hypotheses of the parametric Cauchy-Lipschitz theorem, and that by the Liouville formula the determinant $J_{n,\epsilon}(t)$ of the Jacobian of $\epsilon \mapsto R(t,\epsilon)$ satisfies (see Lemma~\ref{lemma:CL-liouville} in sec.~\ref{smproof})

 Indeed, this sum of partial derivatives is always positive by Assumption~\ref{assumption}.
-Moreover from \eqref{eqdifflower}, $q(t,\epsilon;r)=\mathbb{E}\langle Q\rangle_{n,t,\epsilon}$, which is in $\mathcal{S}_K^+$ by Lemma \ref{lemma:posMat} in sec.~\ref{smproof}.
+Moreover, from \eqref{eqdifflower}, $q(t,\epsilon;r)=\mathbb{E}\langle Q\rangle_{n,t,\epsilon}$, which is in $\mathcal{S}_K^+$ by Lemma \ref{lemma:posMat} in sec.~\ref{smproof}.
 The fact that the map $\epsilon \mapsto R(t,\epsilon)$ is a ${\cal C}^1$ diffeomorphism is easily verified by its bijectivity (from the positivity of $J_{n,\epsilon}(t)$) combined with the local inversion Theorem.
-All the assumptions of Proposition~\ref{sum rule} are veri.i.d.\ which then implies, recalling the potential expression \eqref{RSpot},
+All the assumptions of Proposition~\ref{sum rule} are verified which then implies, recalling the potential expression \eqref{RSpot},

 This implies the lower bound as this equality is true for any $r\in \mathcal{S}_K^+$. \end{proof}

 \begin{proposition}[Upper bound] Under Assumption~\ref{assumption}, the free entropy of model \eqref{modelnoise} verifies \end{proposition}